 B Vitamins and Brain Function

 These are water-soluble vitamins that are behind the cellular functioning of the body.
-And, they are 8 in the group.
+Vitamin E is composed of eight compounds.
 As a group, they support reactions of energy production, synthesis, and the repair of RNA and DNA, and the production of chemicals used by the nervous system.
 A study involving individuals over 40 years of age without dementia found that intake of B vitamins for 3 months enhanced their memory and scored higher in the global cognition score.
 Plus, B vitamins, including B6, B9, and B12 are advised for MTHFR mutation symptoms as research suggests these B-complex supplements.
 This is because they are more beneficial for the brain’s health than most isolated vitamin supplements.

 Vitamin C and Brain Function